Haemohormidium

-Haemohormidium is a genus of parasitic alveolates in the phylum Apicomplexia.
+Haemohormidium is a genus of parasitic alveolates in the phylum Apicomplexa.
 They have two hosts in their life cycle: the vertebrate hosts are fish and the invertebrate vectors are leeches.

 Taxonomy

 The genus was created in 1910 by Henry who described the type species, Haemohormidium cotti, in the short spined sea scorpion (Myxocephalus scorpius) and the long spined sea scorpion (Taurulus bubalis).
 Its nature was unclear until the electron microscopic studies revealed its relationship to the Apicomplexia.

 Henry in 1913 abandoned the name but the genus was validated by Wenyon in 1926.
 The species in the genus Babesiosoma were initially incorporated into this genus in 1969 but have subsequently been demerged.

 Some authors consider this genus to be synonymous with Dactylosoma.

 Henry also in 1910 described a second genus - Haematractidium: this is now considered synonymous with Haemohormidium.

 It seems that the taxonomy of this group may yet undergo further revision.